Timeline

 2023

-Tucker will be inducted into the Snowmobile Hall of Fame (SHOF) during a three-day celebration February 16-19 in St. Germain, Wis.
+Tucker was inducted into the Snowmobile Hall of Fame (SHOF) in St. Germain, Wis. for his Snocross accomplishments joining his father, Kirk, who is a 2007 inductee.

 Mandi Johnson2023